Lucqqq/IT-docs/Docker/Containers/Grafana.md

 # Grafana

 Grafana is a web-base tool displaying metrics and log in nice graphs.
 It just needs to get a connection to a database.
-It is important to note that it is only for displaying the data not for storing anthing.
-For this reason grafana relies on [[Prometheus]] to store the data.
+It is important to note that it is only for displaying the data, not for storing anything.
+For this reason, Grafana relies on [[Prometheus]] to store the data.
 Grafana itself runs in a [[Docker]]-Container and is served via [[Traefik]].

 The complete [[Docker-Compose]] with [[Grafana]], [[Prometheus]] and [[Node-Exporter]] looks like this: